Adityasingh-8858/warm-transfer/README.md

 ```

 ### POST `/complete-transfer`
-Finalize transfer by removing Agent A from the original room.
+Finalize transfer by removing Agent A from the original room using LiveKit API.

 **Request Body:**
 ```json